Prostaglandin D2 synthase

-Prostaglandin-H2 D-isomerase (PTGDS) is an enzyme that in humans is encoded by the PTGDS gene.
+Prostaglandin D2 synthase, also called Prostaglandin-H2 D-Isomerase is an enzyme that in humans is encoded by the PTGDS gene.

 Function

-The protein encoded by this gene is a glutathione-independent prostaglandin D synthase that catalyzes the conversion of prostaglandin H_{2} (PGH_{2}) to prostaglandin D_{2} (PGD_{2}).
+The protein encoded by this gene is a glutathione-independent prostaglandin-D synthase that catalyzes the conversion of prostaglandin H_{2} (PGH_{2}) to prostaglandin D_{2} (PGD_{2}).
 PGD_{2} functions as a neuromodulator as well as a trophic factor in the central nervous system.
 PGD_{2} is also involved in smooth muscle contraction/relaxation and is a potent inhibitor of platelet aggregation.
 This gene is preferentially expressed in brain.
 Studies with transgenic mice over-expressing this gene suggest that this gene may be also involved in the regulation of non-rapid eye movement sleep.
 Furthermore, PTGDS and its product PGD_{2} are elevated in the bald-scalp areas of men with male pattern baldness (androgenetic alopecia).

 Clinical use

 Prostaglandin D_{2} synthase is used clinically as a diagnostic marker for liquorrhea, that is, to check whether fluid leaking from the nose or ear contains cerebrospinal fluid.
 This is important in the assessment of head trauma severity.
 In a medical context, the older term "beta-trace protein" is frequently used to refer to PTGDS.